waveform80/blinkenxmas/docs/api.rst

-The Blinken' Xmas code tries to be as reasonably self-contained as possible, to avoid too many dependencies in order to make the packaging a bit easier and low-maintenance longevity a bit more likely!
+The Blinken' Xmas code tries to be as reasonably self-contained as possible, to avoid too many dependencies in order to make the packaging a bit easier and low-maintenance longevity a bit more likely.

 The following sections list the various modules in the Python code: